 Features & Design

 On most chainsaws, if you look underneath, you’ll notice a plastic chain stay that helps keep the chain from vibrating off during use.
-Taking the bar off will reveal that piece is actually two plates and helps to direct the oil to the chain where it needs to go.
-Being made of plastic and living next to a fast moving, sharpened chain means that it gets nicked, cut, and eventually loses the specific design it originally had.
-Engineers of the Timber Wolf designed these plates to be metal, and it will last much longer while still maintaining the design intent.
+Taking the bar off will reveal that the piece is actually two plates and helps to direct the oil to the chain where it needs to go.
+Being made of plastic and living next to a fast-moving, sharpened chain means that it gets nicked, cut, and eventually loses the specific design it originally had.
+Engineers of the Timber Wolf designed these plates to be metal, and they will last much longer while still maintaining the design intent.

 Echo Timber Wolf CS-590 Chainsaw Testing